 Sign 4: If Your Office Chair Offers Little to No Lumbar Support

-If your office chair’s backrest doesn’t provide good lumbar support or lacks a back at all it’s time to find a replacement.
-Iowa State University notes “when there is no lumbar support and the back is bent forward, the muscles of the back are trying to force the lumbar region out of it natural curve which places pressure on the discs and reduces blood supply to the spinal tissue.
+If your office chair’s backrest doesn’t provide good lumbar support or lacks a back at all, then it’s time to find a replacement.
+Iowa State University notes that “when there is no lumbar support and the back is bent forward, the muscles of the back are trying to force the lumbar region out of it natural curve which places pressure on the discs and reduces blood supply to the spinal tissue.
 The constant exertion of the contraction forces leads to muscle fatigue” soreness, stressed discs, and pinched nerves.

 Sign 5: If Your Office Chair Doesn’t Facilitate Good Posture

 According to the American Chiropractic Association, good sitting posture includes: